 Vice-President Joseph "Crusher Joe" Corrigan had said he was on a fact-finding mission when he came out to smash things.
 Instead he found facts that might help save his nation's people.

 When I conceived this story, I wanted to have zombies roaming the Indiana Toll Road.
 But under these circumstances, zombies are way too smart to go there.

 This story is in response to a High Concept Challenge of rac.arts.comics.creative, saying "Zombies".
 It follows up on a zombie reference in www.eilertech.com/stories/2010/deathtrap.htm, "The Earth is a Deathtrap!"
 That in turn follows up on some unwritten stories about Evil Mayor Anvernacht and his reign of terror throughout eastern Iowa.
 I first reported the Corned Beef Zombies in www.eilertech.com/stories/2008/Q2.htm .
 I looked that reference up from the convenient "Search the Superhuman World!" link on every Superhuman World 2010 web page under eilertech.com.
 So if you want to look up Anvernacht or Iowa in the Superhuman World, you'll find a bargeload there.
 Happy reading!

 Various characters in this fiction may have been created by various people.
-But absent claims from these people, all characters in this fiction and the phrase "Superhuman World 2011" are copyright © 2011 - present day by Eiler Technical Enterprises.
+These are noted in credits where already claimed.
+But absent claims from these people, all characters in this fiction and the phrase "Superhuman World 2011" are copyright © 2011 - present by Eiler Technical Enterprises.